 What is a 1099-INT?

 It is a matching document used only for interest income paid out during the year.
 If the interest is paid in the normal course of business, the threshold to report is $600 per calendar year to a business and $10 to an individual.
 The latter is more applicable to banks and other financial institutions.
-Similar to other 1099s, these need to be postmarked by February 1st.
-They must be filed with the IRS by March 31st of the same year.
+Similar to other 1099s, these need to be provided to payees by January 31st.
+They must also be filed with the IRS by January 31st.

 - Unless your company is a financial institution, 1099-INTs are generally forms that are generated and sent to you, rather than a form you have to send out like a 1099-MISC.